bothe/EDAs/README.md

 ## Running the scripts

+In case, if you want to reproduce the python environment used for the entire project, please find the  ```conda_env/environment.yml``` file which can be maneged via conda (anaconda or miniconda).

 1. Run ```dia_act_meld_ensemble.py``` or ```dia_act_mocap_ensemble.py``` for respective data,
  to generate and calculate the reliability metrics ensemble of the dialogue acts given that all the labels are stored in ```model_output_labels``` directory.